Course Outline

 Writing Functions for Government

-Objective: Increase automation by encapsulating modular tasks as user-defined functions.
-Understand how MATLAB resolves references to files and variables in government workflows.
+Objective: Increase automation by encapsulating modular tasks as user-defined functions, tailored to government needs.
+Understand how MATLAB resolves references to files and variables.

 • Workspaces